Falling (Alison Moyet song)

 "Falling" is a song by British singer-songwriter Alison Moyet, released in October 1993 by Columbia Records as the lead single from her fourth studio album, Essex (1994).
-The song was written by Moyet and Pete Glenister, and produced by Ian Broudie.
+The song was written by Moyet and Pete Glenister, and produced by Ian Broudie of The Lightning Seeds.
 A music video was filmed to promote the single, directed by The Douglas Brothers.

 Background

 The Essex album was originally rejected by Columbia, who insisted that it be re-recorded to create a more commercial package.
 Ian Broudie was hired to produce the re-recorded tracks.
 "Falling" was released in October 1993, almost half a year before the album's release.
 However, the song failed to live up to the label's expectations after it did not enter the UK Top 40, peaking at No. 42.
 In response, "Whispering Your Name", was remixed to become an upbeat dance for release as the following single in early 1994.

 Release

 "Falling" was released by Columbia on 7-inch vinyl, cassette and CD.
 It was released in the UK and across Europe, as well as Australia and the United States.
 The B-side, "Ode to Boy", was taken from Essex and is a re-recording of the Moyet-penned song originally recorded by Yazoo.
 Most CD editions of the single included a third track; "Falling (Infinite Dub)", a remix produced by The Infinite Wheel.
 The CD version of the single released in the States included a fourth track; an acoustic version of "It Won't Be Long".